ndmitchell/hlint/README.md

 ## Installing and running HLint

-Installation follows the standard pattern of any Haskell library or program, type `cabal update` to update your local hackage database, then `cabal install hlint` to install HLint.
+Installation follows the standard pattern of any Haskell library or program: type `cabal update` to update your local hackage database, then `cabal install hlint` to install HLint.

-Once HLint is installed, run hlint source where source is either a Haskell file, or a directory containing Haskell files.
-A directory will be searched recursively for any files ending with .hs or .lhs.
+Once HLint is installed, run `hlint source` where `source` is either a Haskell file, or a directory containing Haskell files.
+A directory will be searched recursively for any files ending with `.hs` or `.lhs`.
 For example, running HLint over darcs would give:

     $ hlint darcs-2.1.2